mpiercy/stanford-rc.github.io/README.md

 To edit configuration values, customize the [_config.yml](_config.yml).
 To add pages, write them into the [pages](pages) folder.
+You define urls based on the `permalink` attribute in your pages, and then add them to the navigation by adding to the content of [_data/toc.myl](_data/toc.yml).

+### 3. Options

-You define urls based on the `permalink` attribute in your pages, Most of the configuration values in the [_config.yml](_config.yml) are self explanatory, and for more details, see the [about page](https://vsoch.github.io/mkdocs-jekyll/about/) rendered on the site.
+Most of the configuration values in the [_config.yml](_config.yml) are self explanatory, and for more details, see the [about page](https://vsoch.github.io/mkdocs-jekyll/about/) rendered on the upstream site.

 #### Navigation